DjangoGirls/tutorial-extensions/heroku/README.md

 ## Procfile

-Another thing we need to create is a Procfile.
-This will let Heroku know which commands to run in order to start our website.
+Another thing Heroku wants is a Procfile.
+This tells Heroku which commands to run in order to start our website.
 Open up your code editor, create a file called `Procfile` in `djangogirls` directory and add this line:

     web: gunicorn mysite.wsgi